JetBrains/kotlin-web-site/pages/docs/reference/compiler-reference.md

 ### `-module-name <name>`

 - Specify a name for the compilation module.
-This option can also be used to specify a name prefix for declarations exported to Objective-C:
+This option can also be used to specify a name prefix for the declarations exported to Objective-C:
 [How do I specify a custom Objective-C prefix/name for my Kotlin framework?](native/faq.html#q-how-do-i-specify-a-custom-objective-c-prefixname-for-my-kotlin-framework)

 ### `-native-library <path>`(`-nl <path>`)